Trematoda

 Trematoda is a class of flatworms known as trematodes, and commonly as flukes.
 They are obligate internal parasites with a complex life cycle requiring at least two hosts.
 The intermediate host, in which asexual reproduction occurs, is a mollusk, usually a snail.
 The definitive host, where the flukes sexually reproduce, is a vertebrate.
-Infection by trematodes can cause disease in all five vertebrate classes: mammals, birds, amphibians, reptiles, and fish.
+Infection by trematodes can cause disease in all five vertebrate groups: mammals, birds, amphibians, reptiles, and fish.

 Etymology

 Trematodes are commonly referred to as flukes.
 This term can be traced back to the Old English name for flounder, and refers to the flattened, rhomboidal shape of the organisms.
 The etymology of trematode stems from the Greek word trēmatṓdēs, which means "pierced with holes", and refers to the worm's sucker, which pierces a hole in the host while the worm is attached and feeding.

 Taxonomy

-There are 18,000 to 24,000 known species of trematodes, divided into two subclasses — the Aspidogastrea and the Digenea.
+There are 18,000 to 24,000 known species of trematodes, divided into two subclasses—the Aspidogastrea and the Digenea.
 Aspidogastrea is the smaller subclass, comprising 61 species.
 These flukes mainly infect bivalves and bony fishes.
-Digenea — which comprise the majority of trematodes — are found in certain mollusks and vertebrates.
+Digenea—which comprise the majority of trematodes—are found in certain mollusks and vertebrates.